A Generalization of Aztec Diamond Theorem, Part II: Introduction

 Following the language in the prequel \cite{Tri} of the paper, we call the fundamental regions in a generalized Douglas region \textit{cells}.
 There are two types of cells, square and triangular cells; and the latter come in two orientations: they may point towards $\ell'$ or away from $\ell'$.
 We call them \textit{down-pointing triangles} or \textit{up-pointing triangles}, respectively.

-A \textit{(southwest-to-northeast) line of cells} consists of all the triangular cells of a given color with bases resting on a fixed lattice diagonal, or of all the square cells passed through by a fixed lattice diagonal.
-Define the \textit{width} of our region to be the number of white squares in the bottom line of cells, i.e. $|BC|/\sqrt{2}$.

-A cell is said to be \textit{regular} if it is a black square or a black up-pointing triangles.
-The number of regular cells will play a key role in the number of tilings of a generalized Douglas region given by the next theorem.
+A \textit{(southwest-to-northeast) cell-line} consists of all the triangular cells of a given color with bases resting on a fixed lattice diagonal, or of all the square cells passed through by a fixed lattice diagonal.
+Define the \textit{width} $w$ of our region to be the number of white squares along the bottom of the region.
+The generalized Douglas region in Figure \ref{DouglasSchroder} has width $w=8$.
+A \textit{regular} cell is a black square or a black up-pointing triangle.
+We note that if a cell in a cell-line is regular, so are all cells in the cell-line.
+This cell-line is called a \emph{regular cell-line}.

-\begin{theorem} Assume that $a,$ $d_1,$ $\dotsc,$ $d_k$ are positive integers, so that for which the generalized Douglas region $D_{a}(d_1,\dotsc,d_k)$ has the width $w$, and the western and eastern vertices (i.e. the vertices $B$ and $D$) on the same horizontal line.
+The author proved in \cite{Tri} the following tiling formula of a generalized Douglas region by extending Eu and Fu's lattice path method \cite{Eu}. \begin{thm}[Theorem 4 in \cite{Tri}] Assume that $a,$ $d_1,$ $\dotsc,$ $d_k$ are positive integers, for which the generalized Douglas region $D_{a}(d_1,\dotsc,d_k)$ has the width $w$, and the western and eastern vertices (i.e. the vertices $B$ and $D$) on the same horizontal line.
 Then

-where $\mathcal{C}$ is the number of regular cells of the region. \end{theorem}
+where $\mathcal{C}$ is the number of regular cells of the region. \end{thm}

-One readily sees that the Aztec diamond theorem and Douglas' theorem are two special cases of Theorem \ref{gendoug} (corresponding to the case when $k=1$ and $a=d_1=n$, and the case when $k=2n\geq 2$, $d_1=d_k=1$, $a=k$, and $d_2=d_3=\dotsc=d_{k-1}=2$, respectively).
+One readily sees that the Aztec diamond theorem and Douglas' theorem are two special cases of Theorem \ref{gendoug}, corresponding to the case when $k=1$ and $a=d_1=n$, and the case when $k=2n\geq 2$, $d_1=d_k=1$, $a=k$, and $d_2=d_3=\dotsc=d_{k-1}=2$, respectively.

-As mentioned before, the author proved Theorem \ref{gendoug} by two ways using a bijection between tilings and non-intersecting lattice paths (see \cite{Tri}), and the subgraph replacement method (see \cite{Tri2}).
-In the next two sections, we present two new proofs for the Theorem \ref{gendoug} using Kuo's graphical condensation \cite{Kuo} and a certain reduction theorem due to Propp \cite{propp}, respectively.